Mobile Commerce with SAP Commerce Cloud: Features, Performance, and PWA

 What Mobile Performance Matters Most?

 E-commerce accounts for 34% of B2B revenue (McKinsey, 2024).
 Mobile performance directly impacts that revenue.
+A slow mobile storefront is a leaky bucket.

-Core Web Vitals to optimise:
+Core Web Vitals to get crisp:

-- LCP — main image within 2.5s on mobile.
+- LCP: main image within 2.5s on mobile.
 Use responsive images, lazy loading, CDN.

-- INP — reduce JavaScript bundle through lazy loading and code splitting.
+- INP: reduce JavaScript bundle through lazy loading and code splitting.

-- CLS — set explicit width/height on images, reserve space for dynamic content.
+- CLS: set explicit width/height on images, reserve space for dynamic content.

 Commerce Cloud-specific optimisations: